hosseinoliabak/cisco/switching/02_1_port_mirroring.md

 ```
 ### Remote SPAN (RSPAN)
 To sniff the ports or VLANs on a different switch than the one that the sniffer is on.
-In order to configure RSPAN you need to have an RSPAN VLAN, those VLANs have special properties and can’t be assignedto
+In order to configure RSPAN you need to have an RSPAN VLAN, those VLANs have special properties and can't be assignedto
 any access ports.
 We have to define this VLAN on all of the intermediate switches as well to pass the traffic.

 The RSPAN VLAN should be allowed in ALL trunks between the involved switches (Source and Destination switches in this